 Why is age important?

 Age is an important independent factor affecting female fertility.
 Women are waiting longer to begin a family.
 Age related decline in fertility may take place at a quicker pace than what most women expect.
 This is due to age related decline in the number and quality of eggs in the ovaries.
 Decline in natural fertility accelerates after the age of 35 years and this decline is not completely offset by assisted conception treatments.
 The chance of a live birth following IVF treatment with fresh embryo transfer varies with age.
-This is 32% for women below 35 years of age and declines to 13.6% for a woman who is 40 years of age (National averages, HFEA).
+This is 37% for women below 35 years of age and declines to 15% for a woman who is 40 years of age (National averages, HFEA Trends and Figures, published March 2018).

 Age and egg quality